SansGuidon/bookmarks/README.md

 * :star: [**Mozilla**](https://foundation.mozilla.org/en/privacynotincluded/) - (2020) Privacy not included* | Be Smart.
 Shop Safe. | How creepy is that smart speaker, that fitness tracker, those wireless headphones?
 We created this guide to help you shop for safe, secure connected products.
 * [YourThings Scorecard](https://yourthings.info/scorecards/) - Evaluating and scoring smart-home devices to improve security!
 Learn how (in)secure your IoT devices are
 * [Secure Messaging Apps Comparison](https://www.securemessagingapps.com/) - "Government is not the solution to our problem; government is the problem" **See also** [App ratings](https://www.securemessagingapps.com/ratings/)
+* [SalusaSecondus/CryptoGotchas](https://github.com/SalusaSecondus/CryptoGotchas/blob/master/GettingStarted.md) - So, you want to be a Cryptographer? | A collection of common (interesting) cryptographic mistakes and learning resources.

 ## GPG
 * [Charles Zachary Lockhart](http://irtfweb.ifa.hawaii.edu/~lockhart/gpg/) - GPG Cheat Sheet